-Pay-per-click advertising can not only attract attention, but can go a long way towards converting interest into sales, as Simon Wicks reveals
+Pay-per-click advertising (or PPC) can not only attract attention, but can go a long way towards converting interest into sales, as Simon Wicks reveals

-"A guy selling air conditioning units noticed there were no adverts on Google under "air-conditioning units", so he created one," recalls Chris Lake of Econsultancy.
-"A big hotel chain had a breakdown, typed 'air-conditioning units' into Google and he won a £12 million contract.
+"An appliances retailer noticed there were no adverts on Google with the keyword "air-conditioning units", so he created one," recalls Chris Lake of Econsultancy.
+"A big hotel chain had a breakdown, typed 'air-conditioning units' into Google and he ended up landing a £12 million contract.
 He only spent a few pennies on the ad."

 What is pay-per-click advertising?

-Your costs are likely to be driven by the competitiveness of your market, the value of your product and your regular marketing spend.
-The more competitive your market and the more expensive the product you sell, the more you will have to pay to feature prominently in the listings.
+Your PPC costs are likely to be driven by the competitiveness of your market, the value of your product and your regular marketing spend.
+The more competitive your market and the more expensive your product, the more you will have to pay to feature prominently in the listings.

-The amount you are actually willing to pay per click, however, should be determined by your marketing budget and your conversion rates through your online marketing and sales channel.
+The amount you want to pay per click, however, should be determined by your marketing budget and your online conversion rates.
 For example, if you normally set aside 10% of the retail value of the £100 shoes you sell for sales and marketing, you should stick to this.